Mowah-Chibuike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #The 11-directories_permissions script adds execute permissions to all subdirectories in the current directory for owners, group owners and other users
 #The 12-directory_permissions script creates a folder called my_dir and sets its file permissions to 751
 #The 13-change_group script changes the hello file's group owner to school
+#The 100-change_owner_and_group script changes the owner and group owner of all the files and directories in the working directory